halfer/spiderling-utils/README.md

 ---

 * Detect if the server start script suffers an error
-* Create a Travis build to show it working
-* Add build icons in the GitHub README
 * Test that a build without `require-dev` deps does not trigger post-install scripts (which would fail)
 * Test that router and non-router variants work fine
 * Show how the listener can be wired into phpunit.xml